sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Adding an "echo" (sub)command to the openssl command line tool to allow for generating private keys/ECHOConfig.
+Added an ``apps/echo.c`` file and associated changes to ``apps/build.info``, ``apps/progs.h`` and ``apps/progs.c``.

+- The overall plan for ECHO: Since we need to change the APIs a bit, both because of ECHO and because of changes to OpenSSL upstream, I've taken the opportunity to hide more internals of the ESNI/ECHO data structures.
+That needed to be done at some stage anyway, so may as well do it now.
+The overall plan will be to add new code for ECHO, so we'll see code fragments protected by both ``OPENSSL_NO_ESNI`` and ``OPENSSL_NO_ECHO`` and some bits of code and data structures that are repetitive.
+The hope is that we can remove the ``OPENSSL_NO_ESNI`` code before we're done.
+If support for draft-02 (as deployed by CF today) continues to be needed longer term we can figure out how best to handle that later.
+(The ``SSL_ESNI`` main data structure would be changing a lot anyway to ditch unneeded fields that were just useful in early interop, so this approach isn't as wasteful of time/LOC as it might seem.)
+We'll also add an option in the openssl command line for generation of ECHO public key values.
+Well - all that's the plan, we'll see how well it survives meeting with reality:-)

 - Remerged with upstream (20200331) - comment below still applies

 - Remerged with upstream - started on 20200320 but didn't get done 'till 20200331 as